pallie1/Sharing-jest/readme.md

 ```

-The `test()` function provides a description of the test and then a callback with the the code to perform the test.
-The other method to make note of is `expect()` which also is fairly descriptive is what it's trying to do.
+The `test()` function provides a description of the test, in this case `renders learn react link` as well as a callback with the the code to perform the test.

+The other method to make note of is `expect()` which is passed the `linkElement` and then runs the `toBeInTheDocument()` method.
+As you can see the sytax is fairly descriptive as to what is being tested and how to perform the test.

 Let's run the test: